The Talent Price War: Why Bahrain's Fintechs Are Outbidding Legacy Banks by 35%

 Section 01

-Executive Summary: The Great Detachment
+Executive Summary: The "Great Detachment"

 For decades, the banking hierarchy in Manama was simple: if you wanted job security and the best salary in the market, you worked for a "Systemically Important" retail bank.
 You climbed the grade ladder, waited for your annual bonus, and stayed for 20 years.

-In 2025, that hierarchy has inverted.
-A new class of employer—the venture-backed fintech and the "Super App" ecosystem—has decoupled its pay scales from the traditional Grade/Step system.
+The Great Detachment: A new class of employer—the venture-backed fintech and the "Super App" ecosystem—has decoupled its pay scales from the traditional Grade/Step system.
 The result?
 A 35% compensation gap that is draining Bahrain's legacy institutions of their most critical digital talent.

 Section 02